spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 {% endinfo_block %}

-For the database field `fk_locale`, the name of the locale is used for which you need the ID—for example, de_DE.
+For the database field `fk_locale`, the name of the locale is used for which you need the ID—for example, `de_DE`.
 This value is then used to fetch the ID for the given locale name.
 The same technique is used for the `fk_product` and `fk_product_abstract` fields.

 {% info_block infoBox "Info" %}